christocracy/cordova-plugin-background-geolocation/README.md

 A full example could be:
 ```
+    //
+    //
+    // after deviceready
+    //
+    //

+    // Your app must execute AT LEAST ONE call for the current position via standard Cordova geolocation,
+    //  in order to prompt the user for Location permission.
+    window.navigator.geolocation.getCurrentPosition(function(location) {
+        console.log('Location from Phonegap');
+    });

     var bgGeo = window.plugins.backgroundGeoLocation;

+    /**
+    * This would be your own callback for Ajax-requests after POSTing background geolocation to your server.
+    */
+    var yourAjaxCallback = function(response) {
+        ////
+        // IMPORTANT:  You must execute the #finish method here to inform the native plugin that you're finished,
+        //  and the background-task may be completed.
+You must do this regardless if your HTTP request is successful or not.
+        // IF YOU DON'T, ios will CRASH YOUR APP for spending too much time in the background.
+        //
+        //
+        bgGeo.finish();
+    };

+    /**
+    * This callback will be executed every time a geolocation is recorded in the background.
+    */
-    var callback = function(location) {
+    var callbackFn = function(location) {
+        console.log('[js] BackgroundGeoLocation callback:  ' + location.latitudue + ',' + location.longitude);
-      // HTTP to your server.
+        // Do your HTTP request here to POST location to your server.
-      $.post({
-        url: 'locations.json',
-        callback: function() {
-          // N.B:  You MUST inform native plugin the task is complete so it can terminate background-thread and go back to sleep.
-          bgGeo.finish();  // <-- DO NOT FORGET TO DO THIS!!!!!!!!!!!!!!!!!!!!!!!
+        //
+        //
+        yourAjaxCallback.call(this);
+    };

+    var failureFn = function(error) {
+        console.log('BackgroundGeoLocation error');
     }

-      })
-    };
+    // BackgroundGeoLocation is highly configurable.

-    bgGeo.configure(callback, failFn, {
+    bgGeo.configure(callbackFn, failureFn, {
+        desiredAccuracy: 10,
-      stationaryRadius: 50,  // meters
+        stationaryRadius: 20,
-      distanceFilter: 50,    // meters
+        distanceFilter: 30,
-      debug: true            // enables sounds for bg-tracking events for debugging.
+        debug: true // <-- enable this hear sounds for background-geolocation life-cycle.
     });

-    // Enable background geolocation
+    // Turn ON the background-geolocation system.
+The user will be tracked whenever they suspend the app.
     bgGeo.start();

-    .
-    .
-    .

-    // When you want to stop tracking the user in the background, simply execute
+    // If you wish to turn OFF background-tracking, call the #stop method.
-    // bgGeo.stop();
+    // bgGeo.stop()

 ```